Parking Rules and Regulations

 Permits may not be transferred or sold to other individuals.

-One (1) free 2-day temporary permit is available each fall and spring semester, and throughout the summer to individuals with an active and valid yearly permit.
+One (1) free 2-day temporary permit is available.
+This is offered each fall, spring summer to individuals with an active academic yearly permit.
 Additional daily permits may be purchased.

 Displaying or registering a permit that belongs to another person is strictly prohibited.

 Parking zones are designated by signs posted at the entrances to the lot, and where the zone changes within a lot.
-On-street parking may be labeled at either end of the parking zone.
+On-street parking is labeled at either end of the parking zone.

 Displaying Permits

 All permits must be displayed in a way that makes their printed information fully, completely, and clearly visible from the exterior of the vehicle.
-Vehicles with car covers must attach the permit to the cover in a weatherproof pocket or by some other method such that the permit is visible in all weather conditions.
+If your vehicle has a car cover, you must attach the permit to the cover.
+Use a weatherproof pocket or other reliable method.
+The permit must be visible in all weather conditions.
 Permits fully or partially obscured such as by a sunshade, papers, window tinting, lettering, window features, etc. will result in a citation.
-See below for details on displaying your specific permit.
+See below for details on displaying your specific permit type.

 Printable Permits

 Temporary printable parking permits must be displayed on the passenger side dashboard of the vehicle.
-Receipts are not substitutable for a temporary permit.
+Receipts are not valid temporary permits.

 Decal Permits

-For decal type permits, completely remove the protective cover and adhere it to the lower passenger side windshield of the vehicle.
+For decal-type permits, completely remove the protective cover and adhere it to the lower passenger side windshield of the vehicle.
 It must be fully affixed to the inside of the front windshield.
 Taping, or affixing the permit with unauthorized materials will result in a citation.
-Permits that are partially or fully obscured for will result in a citation.
+Permits that are partially or fully obscured will result in a citation.

 Hangtags / Placard Permits